-The problem facing law-abiding gun owners is that, unlike other fundamental Constitutional rights, and unlike driver's licenses, the permit the permit of one state is not necessarily valid in another state.
-Some states have entered into reciprocity agreements with other states that allow for permits to be acknowledged in each of those states.
+The problem facing law-abiding gun owners is that, different from other fundamental Constitutional rights a license is required to enjoy aspects of the Second Amendment.
+Unlike driver's licenses, the permit of one state is not necessarily valid in another.
+Some states have reciprocity agreements with other states that allow for permits of one to be acknowledged in the other.

-The combination of conflicting state and local laws with these agreements has created a confusing patchwork of ever-changing rules for firearms owners to comply with when traveling across state lines.
-For example, a North Carolina resident cannot drive to Delaware without having to go out of his way to avoid driving through Maryland.
-If a Pennsylvania resident legally carrying a firearm accidentally crosses into bordering New York, he is breaking the law and can be arrested and criminally prosecuted.
+The combination of inconsistent state and local laws with these agreements has created a confusing patchwork of ever-changing rules for firearm owners when traveling across state lines.
+For example, a North Carolina resident cannot drive to Delaware without having to go out of their way to avoid driving through Maryland.
+If a Pennsylvania resident legally carrying a firearm accidentally crosses into bordering New York, they are breaking the law and can be arrested and criminally prosecuted.

-As a result, firearms owners are frequently subjected to onerous
+As a result, firearm owners are frequently subjected to onerous

-- The Concealed Carry Reciprocity Act of 2019 (S. 69, H.R.
-38) would allow handgun owners who are legally permitted and authorized in and by their home state to carry a concealed firearm in other states they must comply with the laws of each state. - Currently, state and local regulations and a patchwork of reciprocity agreements serve as deterrents and obstacles to firearms owners seeking to abide by the law. - There is no justification for individuals' Constitutional rights to end at the border of their states.
+- The Concealed Carry Reciprocity Act of 2025 (H.R.38) would allow handgun owners who are legally permitted and authorized in and by their home state to carry a concealed firearm in other states they must comply with the laws of each state. - Currently, state and local regulations and a patchwork of reciprocity agreements serve as deterrents and obstacles to firearm owners seeking to abide by the law. - There is no justification for individuals' Constitutional rights to end at the border of their states.
 Your rights to Free Speech or Due Process don't stop at the state border, neither should your Right to Keep and Bear Arms under the Second Amendment.